Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 A license provides users with details on how the source code can or cannot be used.
 The absence of a license hinders any security review or audit and poses a legal risk for potential users.
 This check therefore aims to identify if the project has a published license.
 It operates by utilizing hosting APIs or by examining standard locations for a file named according to common licensing conventions.

+#### HowTo:
 According to OSSF, the license should be declared as follows:
 - There should be a LICENSE, COPYRIGHT, or COPYING filename, or license files in a LICENSES directory
 - The license file should be at the top-level directory
 - A FSF or OSI license should be specified

-In OpenStack projects, these files are contained in the opendev repositories.

 OpenStack components are published under the Apache 2.0 license which can be found in the LICENSE file in each repository, see, for example, https://opendev.org/openstack/nova/src/branch/master/LICENSE.

 The criteria listed above are all fulfilled for OpenStack components.

 ### G3: Checking CII Best Practices
 The OpenSSF Best Practices Badge Program specifies best practices for open-source projects and assesses whether they follow the best practices.
 It is therefore a valuable starting point for checking the security and reliability of an open-source project (since it also comprises security requirements).
 The program awards passing, silver, or gold level badges.
 The automatic OSSF evaluation utilizes the Git repository URL along with the OpenSSF Best Practices badge API.